Danny Guba: Guba Doce Pares

 Guba is the founder of Guba Doce Pares International and the highest authority of Doce Pares Eskrima in the United Kingdom and Europe.
 He is the head of the organisation and is currently based in London, UK.

 Guba hosts full-contact single-stick sparring, double-stick sparring, corto (close range) sparring, knife-sparring and Sayaw (form) tournaments.
 The two major Guba Doce Pares International tournaments in the United Kingdom are 'Quest for the Best' and the 'Apex International Open' which is held every two years at SENI, the world's biggest martial arts expo, in the O2 Soccerdome and ExCeL London.
-Guba has also trained British, European and World Champion Rob Bailey who has gone on to establish their own Guba Doce Pares schools in the United Kingdom and worldwide.

 World Filipino Martial Arts Federation (WFMAF)

 As of February 2018 SGM Danny Guba is the President of the World Filipino Martial Arts Federation (WFMAF).

+Descendants

+SGM Danny Guba, over his decades of teaching Filipino Martial Arts, has chosen 'Descendants', who are outstanding students who have been selected to carry on and promote the Guba Doce Pares International system.
+The final list will consist of 24 students, or 'twelve pairs'.
+As of 2024, the list is as follows: